by

 Workers in chemical plants must follow chemical manufacturing regulations

-The particular legislation that usually covers chemical management is the Health and Safety at Work Act.
 Aside from providing suggested guidelines, the HSE also specifies the mandatory steps that must be adhered to.
-Some regulations are required, not optional.
+Some of these regulations are compulsory, not optional.

 1. Management of Health and Safety at Work Regulations 1999: this is generally for risk assessments, training of employees, and information drive.